AsjidAle/Searching/README.md

 # Searching-Problems_solutions
-This repo demonstrates work on searching in different data structures
+This repo demonstrates some of work on searching strategies upon various data structures.